AEW and NJPW Forbidden Door lineup: The updated card for Sunday's co-branded pay-per-view event - Pro Wrestling Dot Net

 -(Pre-show) ROH Women’s Champion Athena vs. Billie Starkz in a Owen Hart Cup tournament first-round match

-Powell’s POV: Sting and Allin’s partner will be announced on Saturday’s AEW Collision.
+Powell’s POV: For a free Forbidden Door preview with match predictions, check out the latest Pro Wrestling Boom Podcast with my guest Colin McGuire.
+The Cole vs. Lawlor match was made on AEW Rampage.
+Sting and Allin’s partner will be announced on Saturday’s AEW Collision.
 The pay-per-view price is listed at $49.95 on DirecTV.
 Join me for my live review of AEW Forbidden Door as the show airs Sunday beginning at 6CT/7ET.
 A same night audio review will be available for Dot Net Members (including our Patreon patrons).

 Be the first to comment